-The Global Incentive Compensation Discretion Policy, noted above at 5b, also provides guidelines to help ensure that annual incentive compensation decisions take relevant factors into consideration, including actual and potential risks to the Company that the employee may be able to control or influence.
+The Global Incentive Compensation Discretion Policy, noted above in 5b, also provides guidelines to help ensure that annual incentive compensation decisions take relevant factors into consideration, including actual and potential risks to the Company that the employee may be able to control or influence.
 The policy specifically provides that all compensation managers must consider whether or not an employee managed risk appropriately and effectively managed and supervised the risk control practices of his or her employee reports during the performance year.
 Compensation managers are required to certify that they have followed the requirements of Company policies and escalated situations potentially requiring attention for possible cancellations or clawback.

 In determining the amount of discretionary incentive compensation to award an eligible employee, a compensation manager must consider only those factors that are legitimate, business-related and consistent with the Company's legal and regulatory obligations and policies and practices.
-These factors include but are not limited to: (1) the employee's absolute and relative performance in an individual and, if relevant, supervisory capacity; (2) the employee's conduct and adherence to the Company's core values and other policies and procedures; (3) performance feedback elicited through the Company's performance evaluation processes, including information provided by control function personnel; (4) any discipline administered to the employee during the performance year; (5) any circumstances during the performance year that may result in clawback of the employee's previously awarded incentive compensation; and (6) market and competitive conditions.
+With this discretion, comes the responsibility to make pay decisions consistent with the Firm's equal pay philosophy, which means that compensation managers are accountable for making deliberate, thoughtful, and defensible compensation decisions considering only legitimate, business-related factors.
+These factors include but are not limited to: (1) the employee's absolute and relative performance in an individual and, if relevant, supervisory capacity; (2) the employee's conduct and adherence to the Company's core values and other policies and procedures; (3) performance feedback elicited through the Company's performance evaluation processes, including information provided by control function personnel; (4) any discipline administered to the employee's previously awarded incentive compensation; and (6) market and competitive conditions.

-.
 Pursuant to the Global Incentive Compensation Discretion Policy, in order to be eligible for any annual incentive compensation, the individual also must remain an active employee performing duties on behalf of the Company, who has not given or been given notice of termination at the time the annual incentive compensation is communicated across the Company to the eligible population of employees.